rahuljoshi44/GraphVega/README.md

 ## Getting Started

-Note: You will need to have NodeJS installed on your machine to run this app.
+**Note**: You will need to have NodeJS installed on your machine to run this app.
 If you don't have it on your machine already, you can install it [here](https://nodejs.org/en/download/) for free.

 To get GraphVega up and running on your local machine, follow these steps: